Jackattack10313/WordleGame/README.md

 letter is immediately pruned.
 Afterwards, the letters are weighed by letter frequency in the English language (https://www3.nd.edu/~busiforc/handouts/cryptography/letterfrequencies.html).
 The score it only applied once for each letter (so that words with many repeating frequent letters are not the only ones chosen).

+Running the program on the entire wordle word bank (12972 words) yields 11090 wins (85.49%).
+For the games won, the program averages a score of 4.42.
+The execution time is 16288 seconds or 4.52 hours (that's a long time...
+I definitely should try to improve the efficiceny).
+Those statistics would put me around 300th place on the Wordle programs leaderboard (https://freshman.dev/wordle/#/leaderboard).

 How to run:
 1. Complie with GNU (I use the flags: -std=c++17 -Wall -Wextra -g -pedantic -Weffc++ -fsanitize=undefined,address)
 2. Run Driver.cpp